pola-rs/pyo3-polars/README.md

+## 1. Shared library plugins for Polars
+This is new functionality and not entirely stable, but should be preferred over `2.` as this will circumvent the GIL and will be the way we want to support extending polars.

+See more in `examples/derive_expression`.

-# Pyo3 extensions for Polars
+## 2. Pyo3 extensions for Polars
   <a href="https://crates.io/crates/pyo3-polars">
     <img src="https://img.shields.io/crates/v/pyo3-polars.svg"/>
   </a>